 #23 – San Luigi dei Francesi

 Why it’s so awesome: this is a small church built in 1589 for Rome’s French community.
 The outside is gaudy and striking, but it’s the inside that really catches people’s attention.
-There are two separate chapels at this location, each of them with their own appeal.
+There are two separate chapels at this location, each of them with its own appeal.

 What to do there: Most people come to this church for one reason.
 They want to see Caravaggio’s masterpiece of light and shade in the funerary chapel of Metheiu Cointrel.
 But don’t just leave once you’ve taken this in.
 Make sure you also go across to the second chapel, which has a fresco by Domenichino of the life of St. Cecilia that’s just lovely and well worth seeing.